LoucasMaillet/tkyml/docs/README.md

     :name: ...  ->  Declare an attribute / call a method (accept either only 1 positional arg or some **kwargs).

-    _name: ...  ->  Declare an hidden variable.
+    _name: ...  ->  Declare an hidden value (not related with anything in tkyml).

     .name: {...} ->  Declare a class varation of the widget